muxamilian/fair-queuing-aware-congestion-control/README.md

     sudo python3 sample/network_sim.py --qdisc <fq --cc <bbr,newreno>

+## Evaluation script

+For evaluation (calculating p-values, median accuracies etc.) there's a [Jupyter notebook](https://github.com/muxamilian/fair-queuing-aware-congestion-control/blob/master/sample/evaluation_playground.ipynb) which can be used.

 # picoquic -- Original Readme

 Minimalist implementation of the QUIC protocol, as defined by the IETF.